The latest industry news and insights

 Further investigation, however, found a bit of a twist.

 When this employee had moved from the rival firm, he had brought their company data with him and had been using that information to help his role as a salesman for my client.
-This data included large lists of clients, and potential client, contact details, effectively pointing at business data theft.
+This data included large lists of clients, and potential clients, contact details, effectively pointing at business data theft.